railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_importance.rst

 documents are also used more than ever by people in several countries and continents for communicating and collaborating.

-You'll see communication problems even between employees in the same office because they don't have easy access to the documents that they need.
+You will see communication problems even between employees in the same office because they do not have easy access to the documents that they need.
 You find some documents kept by someone in the accounts office, shared directories that serve everybody, some documents in paper form, others in electronic form – quite a free-for-all.

-An explosion in the number of documents that a company needs doesn't help.
-If their storage and indexation are badly organized, these documents become useless because they're almost impossible to find.
+An explosion in the number of documents that a company needs does not help.
+If their storage and indexation are badly organized, these documents become useless because they are almost impossible to find.

 The results of poor document management can lead to a significant loss of time.
 Ask yourself how often you find yourself looking for:

-* A supplier catalogue that's been sent to a purchasing manager,
+* A supplier catalogue that has been sent to a purchasing manager,

 * A customer contract signed several months ago,